-The Capital Programme for 2023/24, including slippage from 2022/23 and inyear approvals, was £12.908m.
-Actual expenditure against this total was £9.172m.
-The under-spend of £3.737m was primarily due to re-profiling of major estates schemes, ICT refresh and replacement programmes and SARC improvements that are slipping into next financial year.
-Actual expenditure includes an amount of £0.355m relating to incidental and de-minimis expenditure, which is not capitalised in the financial statements but charged directly to the CIES.
-The Capital Programme was financed by government grants and contributions ( $\pounds$ 0.042m), revenue contributions ( $\pounds$ 5.184m), internal borrowing ( $\pounds$ 3.473m) and capital receipts ( $\pounds$ 0.118m).
+The Capital Programme for 2024/25, including slippage from 2023/24 and inyear approvals, was £12.453m.
+Actual expenditure against this total was £10.310m.
+The under-spend of £2.142m was primarily due to re-profiling of a major estates scheme, ICT refresh and replacement programmes and ICCS tech refresh that are slipping into next financial year.
+Actual expenditure includes an amount of £0.311m relating to incidental and de-minimis expenditure, which is not capitalised in the financial statements but charged directly to the CIES.
+The Capital Programme was financed by government grants and contributions (£0.069m), revenue contributions (£4.477m), internal borrowing (£5.321m) and capital receipts (£0.132m).